 Vitsas, V., 2002.
 Link layer protocol performance of indoor infrared wireless communications.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS)|